Aliases for COX7A2L Gene

 Previous GeneCards Identifiers for COX7A2L Gene

 Cytochrome c oxidase (COX), the terminal component of the mitochondrial respiratory chain, catalyzes the electron transfer from reduced cytochrome c to oxygen.
 This component is a heteromeric complex consisting of 3 catalytic subunits encoded by mitochondrial genes and multiple structural subunits encoded by nuclear genes.
 The mitochondrially-encoded subunits function in electron transfer, and the nuclear-encoded subunits may function in the regulation and assembly of the complex.
 This nuclear gene encodes a protein similar to polypeptides 1 and 2 of subunit VIIa in the C-terminal region, and also highly similar to the mouse Sig81 protein sequence.
 This gene is expressed in all tissues, and upregulated in a breast cancer cell line after estrogen treatment.
-It is possible that this gene represents a regulatory subunit of COX and mediates the higher level of energy production in target cells by estrogen. [provided by RefSeq, Jul 2008]
+It is possible that this gene represents a regulatory subunit of COX and mediates the higher level of energy production in target cells by estrogen.
+Several transcript variants, some protein-coding and others non-protein coding, have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for COX7A2L Gene

-COX7A2L (Cytochrome C Oxidase Subunit VIIa Polypeptide 2 Like) is a Protein Coding gene.
-Among its related pathways are Metabolism and Gene Expression.
+COX7A2L (Cytochrome C Oxidase Subunit 7A2 Like) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include electron carrier activity and cytochrome-c oxidase activity.
 An important paralog of this gene is COX7A2.

 UniProtKB/Swiss-Prot for COX7A2L Gene